strongloop-bluemix/boilerplates/README.md

 ### BlackPool Surplus Rentals Corp

-BlackPool is an (imaginary) military equipment rental dealer with gun stores outlets in major cities around the world.
+BlackPool is an (imaginary) military equipment rental dealer with gun store outlets in major cities around the world.
 They need to replace their existing desktop reservation system with a new mobile app.

 ### What is the end user experience?